dulikaifazr/Cougar-CLI/README.md

 Apache License 2.0.
 See `LICENSE`.

-Thanks to Kode-cli for their contributions.
+Thanks to shareAI-lab/Kode-cli for their contributions.